Pap smearPap smear

 Here are some terms your doctor might use and what your next course of action might be:

 • Atypical squamous cells of undetermined significance (ASCUS).
 Squamous cells are thin and flat and grow on the surface of a healthy cervix.
-In the case of ASCUS, the Pap smear reveals slightly abnormal squamous cells, but the changes don’t clearly suggest that precancerous cells are present.
+In the case of ASCUS, the Pap smear reveals slightly abnormal squamous cells, but the changes don’t suggest that precancerous cells are present.
 With the liquid-based test, your doctor can reanalyze the sample to check for the presence of viruses known to promote the development of cancer, such as some types of human papillomavirus (HPV).
 If no high-risk viruses are present, the abnormal cells found as a result of the test aren’t of great concern.
 If worrisome viruses are present, you’ll need further testing.

 • Squamous intraepithelial lesion.
 This term is used to indicate that the cells collected from the Pap smear may be precancerous.
 If the changes are low grade, it means the size, shape and other characteristics of the cells suggest that if a precancerous lesion is present, it’s likely to be years away from becoming a cancer.
 If the changes are high grade, there’s a greater chance that the lesion may develop into cancer much sooner.
 Additional diagnostic testing is necessary.